rosehelfrich/kyPublicSchools/README.md

-## File 2:  KY AST scores
+## File 2:  Test scores per school
 * Combines the test scores per school per year.
 * Outputs _df_scores_ that contains data for 1200+ Ky public school test scores across nine years.

-## File 3: Predict Classification and Highly Impacted Schools
+## File 3: Predict Classification and Rating
-* This is the primary file with two neural networks designed to predict missing classifications and ratings for schools.
+* This is the primary file that predicts missing classifications and ratings for schools.
 * Results in the _predict_df_.